Editorial: New schools collaboration offers hope for transfer discussion

 But what about 2014, when KIPP plans to open its new elementary school in the vine-covered Mitchell School?

-that the empty school building at 955 Arcade Ave., in north St. Louis is about equidistant between Highland Elementary School in the Riverview Gardens district and Forder Elementary in the Mehlville schools.
+It’s worth noting that the empty school building at 955 Arcade Ave., in north St. Louis is about equidistant between Highland Elementary School in the Riverview Gardens district and Forder Elementary in the Mehlville schools.
 Imagine this: What if next year, a new KIPP school could turn the tables on the school transfer issue, acting as a magnet for children seeking success.

 This collaboration isn’t just a big deal for the city of St. Louis.
 It maps out a plan of success for the entire region.